-- are an expert in employment law (equality and diversity, right to work, working hours, etc)
+- being an expert in employment law (equality and diversity, right to work, working hours, etc)

-- work closely with health unions and professional bodies
+- working closely with health unions and professional bodies

-- keep up to date records on all staff
+- keeping up to date records on colleagues

 You also advise and support managers in dealing with, for example